flappybird1084/rianb_BSE_Template_Portfolio/index.md

 <hr><br>
 <h1>Code</h1>

-This project was very code-intensive.
+This project is almost all code, with the only hardware involved being plug and play.
+When starting this project, I used Tensorflow's tutorial and [this](https://lucagessi.medium.com/face-recognition-with-pytorch-a771f52d7e28) Medium article to guide me along, but I soon got the hang of it around the second milestone.
+Here is my rough game plan.
 First, I had to take pictures using the OpenCV python library and save them to a specified path on my computer.
 ```
 ## Original source from here:
 ## https://realpython.com/face-detection-in-python-using-a-webcam/